Talk at the Century Association, New York, 30 April 2026

-White Waltham is one of the UK’s oldest and best known airfields.
-It’s forever associated with the Air Transport Auxiliary, with whom Whitney’s close friend, Diana Barnato Walker, served with distinction.
-My talk to the members of the club will focus on Whitney’s pre-war civil aviation business; his rise through the ranks from Pilot Officer to Air Commodore with 601 and 242 Squadrons and 216 (Air Transport and Ferry) Group; and his his post-war career with BEA, BOAC and Rolls-Royce.
+White Waltham is one of the UK’s oldest and best known airfields, and is home to the West London Aero Club.
+The aerodrome is forever associated with the Air Transport Auxiliary, with whom Whitney’s close friend, Diana Barnato Walker, served with distinction.
+My talk focused on Whitney’s childhood fascination with aircraft; qualifying as a pilot at just 17; his pre-war civil aviation business (the aerodromes, the airlines and the Miles Whitney Straight); his rise through the ranks from Pilot Officer to Air Commodore with 601 and 242 Squadrons, and 216 (Air Transport and Ferry) Group; and his his post-war career with BEA, BOAC and Rolls-Royce.

 Thanks to Adam on sound and a mighty projector, the